SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 We rank these chips in the following categories: Reset Time, Cost, Availability, and Build Quality.
 These factors are meant to give a quick indication as to what to expect from various IMUs; your mileage may vary.
-For clarification purposes: If two out of ten chips are dead on arrival or die during early use, we refer to that as poor build quality.
+For clarification purposes: If two out of ten chips or breakout boards are dead on arrival or die during early use, we refer to that as poor build quality.

 ## What's the difference between an IMU with a magnetometer (9 DOF) and an IMU without a magnetometer (6 DOF)?